edoski/bostarter/docs/DB-PRJ-REPORT.md

 ---
 #todo
 - [ ] review carefully the redundancy cost analysis of `nr_progetti`
+- [ ] consider creating indexes for performance → which indexes are most commonly queried?

 ### ANY UTENTE THAT TRIES TO APPLY FOR A PROFILE AND DOES NOT HAVE THE NECESSARY COMPETENZA / LIVELLO IS DISCARDED AND ERROR-PROMPTED AT PHP RUNTIME, MEANING ONLY ACCEPTABLE UTENTI ARE EVER INSERTED IN PARTECIPANTE (business rule n.9)
 - ### PARTECIPANTE.stato = rifiutato → A QUALIFIED UTENTE DENIED BY CREATORE